CAREM

 CAREM (Central Argentina de Elementos Modulares) is a small modular reactor for electrical power generation under construction since 2014, near the city of Zárate, in the northern part of Buenos Aires province beside the Atucha I Nuclear Power Plant.
+As of 2026, the status of the CAREM-25 prototype is heavily paralyzed and mired in severe technical and financial crises.
+A panel of nuclear safety, thermo-hydraulics, and reactor physics experts officially concluded that CAREM's detailed engineering could not guarantee operational safety and was “technically unproven” even after four decades of development.

 Design

-The reactor was integrally designed by CNEA (National Atomic Energy Commission), being the first power reactor designed by the country.
+The reactor was integrally designed by CNEA (National Atomic Energy Commission) based on Germany's 1964 Otto Hahn's ship reactor, being the first power reactor redesigned by the country.
 It is basically a simplified pressurized water reactor (PWR) designed to have an electrical output of 25MW for the first prototype, 100MW in the following one.
 It is an integral reactor – the coolant system is inside the reactor vessel – so that the entire plant operates at the same pressure.
 This design minimizes the risk of loss-of-coolant accidents (LOCA).
 Its fuel is uranium oxide with a ^{235}U enrichment of 3.4% that needs to be replaced annually.
-The primary coolant system uses natural circulation, so there are no pumps required, which provides inherent safety against core meltdown, even in accident situations.
+The primary coolant system uses natural circulation, so there are no pumps required, which provides inherent safety against core meltdown, even in accident situations, although there are other technical aspects that compromise the overall system (see 'Challenges' below).